PETER POWELL ROBERTS

 Peter Powell Roberts

-Florida Master Artist Peter Powell Roberts was an instructor, and department head at the Ringling College of Art in Sarasota Florida for 23 years.
-He also founded the Design and Computer Graphics Departments at the college.
+Florida Artist* Peter Powell Roberts was an instructor, and department head at the Ringling College of Art in Sarasota Florida for 23 years.
+He founded the Design and Computer Graphics Departments at the Ringling College of Art and Design.

-After retirement Mr. Roberts moved to a homestead adjacent to Highlands Hammock State Park.
+After retirement Mr. Roberts moved to a homestead adjacent to Highlands Hammock State Park to resume his art career.
 He dedicated himself to painting the hammock as a storyline to the cycle of life.

-He worked continually for 20 years producing oil on wood paintings until his wife of 46 years died.
+He worked continually for 20 years producing oil on wood paintings until his wife of 46 years died in 2009.
 She was his anchor.

-Peter Powell Roberts and his work went missing in 2010.
+In 2010 Peter Powell Roberts and his work went missing.
 He was found two years later in a nursing home in Sebring, FL.

-A body of 136 oil on wood paintings, most of which have never been seen before, and eight sculptures were later found in a storage shed.
+A body of 137 oil on wood paintings and eight sculptures, most of which have never been seen before, were later found in a storage shed.

 Peter Powell Roberts’ art celebrates the Central Florida environment by rendering its detail in a unique way.
-His work is renowned for depicting Florida nature in compositions that reflect the abstract.
+His work is recognized for depicting Florida nature in compositions that blend realism with the abstract.

 Peter Powell Roberts willed his collection to Heartland Cultural Alliance, a 501(c)(3) art & cultural umbrella organization.
 The collection is housed and may be viewed in the Peter Powell Roberts Museum of Art & Cultural Center, 310 West Main Street, Avon Park, Florida.